ashimala/Python-Frameworks/README.md

 # Python-Frameworks-Assignment-Week-8
 # Assignment Overview

-This assignment will guide you through a basic analysis of the CORD-19 research dataset and creating a simple Streamlit application to display your findings.
-This simplified version focuses on fundamental data analysis skills appropriate for beginners.
+This is a basic analysis of the CORD-19 research dataset and creating a simple Streamlit application to display your findings.
+This simplified version focuses on fundamental data analysis skills .

-#Learning Objectives

-By completing this assignment, you will:
+#Objectives

 Practice loading and exploring a real-world dataset

-Learn basic data cleaning techniques
+Basic data cleaning techniques

 Create meaningful visualizations